 Carbon Monoxide is a colorless, odorless, tasteless gas which may be present even if you do not see or smell any engine exhaust.
 Deadly levels of carbon monoxide can collect rapidly and you can quickly be overcome and unable to save yourself.
 Also, deadly levels of carbon monoxide can linger for hours or days in enclosed or poorly ventilated areas.
-If you experience any symptoms of carbon monoxide poisoning, leave the area immediately, get fresh air, and SEEK MEDICAL TREATMENT.
+If you experience any symptoms of carbon monoxide poisoning, leave the area immediately, get fresh air, and SEEK MEDICAL TREAT-MENT.

-Do not run engine indoors.
-Even if you try to ventilate engine exhaust with fans or open windows and doors, carbon monoxide can rapidly reach dangerous levels.
+- Do not run engine indoors.
+Even if you try to ventilate engine exhaust with fans or open windows and doors, carbon monoxide can rapidly reach dangerous levels. - Do not run engine in poorly ventilated or partially enclosed areas such as barns, garages, or carports.